mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 The tunnel mode is indicated by the ":authority" pseudo-header field of the CONNECT-IP request contain the host and listing port of the proxy itself.
-In this mode the proxy just blindly forwards all payload on it external interface without any modification and also forwards all incoming traffic to registered clients as payload within the respective tunneling association.
+In this mode the proxy just blindly forwards all payload on its external interface without any modification and also forwards all incoming traffic to registered clients as payload within the respective tunneling association.
 However, a proxy MUST offer this service only for known clients and clients MUST be authentificated during connection establishment.
-The proxy SHOULLD inspect the source IP address of the IP packet in the tunnel payload and only forward is the IP address matches a set of registered client IP address.
+The proxy SHOULLD inspect the source IP address of the IP packet in the tunnel payload and only forward if the IP address matches a set of registered client IP address.
 Optionally, a proxy also MAY offer this service only for a limited set of target addresses.
 In such a case the proxy SHOULD also